Loading [MathJax]/jax/output/HTML-CSS/jax.js

 We continue using the assumption that while the interparticle interactions in a Fermi liquid may be strong, we consider only small perturbations of the quasiparticle occupancies from the equilibrium distribution.
 This is somewhat justified because the "most probable" configuration, as shown last time, still is given by the Fermi-Dirac distribution of quasiparticles, even though the quasiparticles are no longer free.
 The assumption that we could keep only the leading term in the quasiparticle interaction gives

-The total value of ${\hat \epsilon}$ is now
+The total value of ˆϵ is now

-In practice we will only be interested in small deviations near the Fermi surface, so the interaction ${\hat f}$ will only need to be evaluated when both momenta lie on the Fermi surface.
-We will assume spherical symmetry of the Fermi surface, so ${\hat f}$ depends only on the angle $\theta$ between ${\bf p}$ and ${\bf p}^\prime$.
+In practice we will only be interested in small deviations near the Fermi surface, so the interaction ˆf will only need to be evaluated when both momenta lie on the Fermi surface.
+We will assume spherical symmetry of the Fermi surface, so ˆf depends only on the angle θ between p and p.

 The final simplifying assumption we will make is that the spin part of the interaction is rotationally symmetric in spin space, so that the Pauli matrices can only appear as a scalar product.
 Then we can finally write

-Here $F$ and $G$ are two dimensionless scalar functions of the angle $\theta$ between ${\bf p}$ and ${\bf p}^\prime$.
-The units work since ${\hat f}$ multipled by a density gives an energy; the term on the left side is the density of quasi-particle states per energy on the Fermi surface
+Here F and G are two dimensionless scalar functions of the angle θ between p and p.
+The units work since ˆf multipled by a density gives an energy; the term on the left side is the density of quasi-particle states per energy on the Fermi surface

-Now we will show how the effective mass $m^*$ can be written in terms of $F$, using Galilean invariance: this is the first of many examples of how experimental quantities can be related to $F$ and $G$.
-(We also need to make use of our assumption that the total number of quasiparticles is equal to the total number of original particles, so that the Fermi surface is unchanged.)
+Now we will show how the effective mass m can be written in terms of F, using Galilean invariance: this is the first of many examples of how experimental quantities can be related to F and G. (We also need to make use of our assumption that the total number of quasiparticles is equal to the total number of original particles, so that the Fermi surface is unchanged.)
 The number flux of quasiparticles is

-Since the number of particles moving is the same as the number of quasiparticles, the physical mass flux should be the above, multiplied by the {\bf bare} mass $m$:
+Since the number of particles moving is the same as the number of quasiparticles, the physical mass flux should be the above, multiplied by the {\bf bare} mass m:

 Now we assume that all the tensors are diagonal and vary both sides of the above equation.
 There are two terms on the right, and we integrate the second by parts and switch variables: